Everywhere at the End of Time: In Internet culture

 Some TikTok users shared fictional creepypasta stories of Everywhere with claims that it cures patients or, conversely, that it introduces symptoms of dementia in people.
-The claims and the listening challenge triggered a negative backlash from others, who felt it offended Alzheimer's patients and the purpose of the series itself.
-Kirby, in contrast to these complaints, saw the phenomenon in a positive light, highlighting those who may have gained "an understanding into the symptoms a person with dementia may face."
-Lazlo Rugoff of the Vinyl Factory found the TikTok phenomenon drew "an unlikely audience" of teenagers to Kirby's music, while Conor Lochrie of Vinyl Group's Tone Deaf opined that teens, rather than being disrespectful, "were devoting themselves to ... challenging art".
+The claims and the listening challenge triggered a negative backlash from others, who felt that it offended Alzheimer's patients and the purpose of the series itself.
+Kirby, in contrast to these complaints, saw the phenomenon in a positive light, highlighting those who may have gained "an understanding into the symptoms a person with dementia may face".
+Lazlo Rugoff of the Vinyl Factory found the TikTok phenomenon drew "an unlikely audience" of teenagers to Kirby's music, while Conor Lochrie of Tone Deaf opined that teens, rather than being disrespectful, "were devoting themselves to ... challenging art".
 The project was later called by TikTok's William Gruger a niche discovery and "unexpected hit".

-Everywhere has seen continued use as a meme throughout the early 2020s, partly coinciding with the period of the COVID-19 pandemic and its mental health issues on teenagers.
-In 2021, it gained attention among the modding community of the rhythm game Friday Night Funkin' (2020) with the mod Everywhere at the End of Funk, which was described by Wren Romero of esports group Gamurs as "one of the most unique experiences of any FNF mod."
-The series was also popularised for its relation to the Backrooms, a creepypasta about an endless empty office space, which writer Silvia Trevisson said stemmed from their similar portrayals of absurd states of mind.
-Of its relation to popular Internet aesthetics, projectionist Harry Nordlinger commented that warped styles as liminal spaces and the analog horror subgenre end up reflecting on Everywhere, as such visuals form the zeitgeist of Millennial and Gen Z individuals.
-During the end of her Coachella 2024 performance, American singer Lana Del Rey played a live version of "It's Just a Burning Memory"; she related to the series after witnessing her grandfather's struggle with dementia, and said it was "a beautiful song ... [which] perfectly embodied both sides of the coin of the rise and the fall of that era."
+Everywhere has seen continued use as a meme throughout the early 2020s, partly coinciding with the period of the COVID-19 pandemic and its mental health impact on teenagers.
+In 2021, it gained attention among the modding community of the rhythm game Friday Night Funkin' (2020) with the mod Everywhere at the End of Funk, which was described by Wren Romero of esports group Gamurs as "one of the most unique experiences of any FNF mod".
+During the end of her Coachella 2024 performance, the American singer Lana Del Rey played a live version of "It's Just a Burning Memory"; she related to the series after witnessing her grandfather's struggle with dementia and said that it was "a beautiful song ... [which] perfectly embodied both sides of the coin of the rise and the fall of that era".
+Along with Mark Fisher's books, the project was also one of the main points of inspiration for the visual novel Dusk Index: Gion (2026), as writer Jen Williams felt it was "devastating" and "crystallised her preoccupation with being trapped in the past" following the release of Tokyo Dark (2017).

+The series was also popularised for its relation to the Backrooms, a creepypasta about an endless empty office space.
+Writer Silvia Trevisson said that this stemmed from their similar portrayals of absurd states of mind, while projectionist Harry Nordlinger commented that warped styles as liminal spaces and the analog horror subgenre end up reflecting on Everywhere, as such visuals form the zeitgeist of Millennial and Gen Z individuals.
+In 2026, the Stage 1 track "All That Follows Is True" was used by entertainment company A24 for Backrooms, a film inspired by the original creepypasta.
+Accompanying other pieces of similarly "liminal music", such as the previously lost media song "Ulterior Motives" and the Boards of Canada track "The Word Becomes Flesh", it received a 203% increase in popularity on streaming services, according to Billboard.
+In the film, the blue tape outlining the entrance to the Backrooms references the Stage 6 cover art Necrotomigaud.